openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 Use the RHEL-HA stack (Corosync, and Pacemaker), which has been used to delivered supported 2-node cluster experiences for multiple decades, to manage cri-o, kubelet, and the etcd daemon.
 We will take advantage of RHEL-HA's native support for systemd and re-use the standard cri-o and kublet units, as well as create a new Open Cluster Framework (OCF) script for etcd.

-Use RedFish compatible Baseboard Management Controllers (BMCs) as our primary mechanism to power off (fencing) unreachable peers to ensuring that they can do no harm.
+Use RedFish compatible Baseboard Management Controllers (BMCs) as our primary mechanism to power off (fence) unreachable peers and ensure that they can do no harm while the remaining node continues.

 The delivery of RHEL-HA components will either be: